Reactive-Extensions/RxJS/doc/api/core/operators/aggregate.md

-### `Rx.Observable.prototype.aggregate([seed], accumulator)`
+### `Rx.Observable.prototype.aggregate([seed], accumulator)` **DEPRECATED** ###
 [&#x24C8;](https://github.com/Reactive-Extensions/RxJS/blob/master/src/core/linq/observable/aggregate.js "View in source")

+Use `Rx.Observable.prototype.reduce` instead.

 Applies an accumulator function over an observable sequence, returning the result of the aggregation as a single element in the result sequence.
 The specified seed value is used as the initial accumulator value.

- For aggregation behavior with incremental intermediate results, see `Rx.Observable.scan`.
+ For aggregation behavior with incremental intermediate results, see `Rx.Observable.prototype.scan`.

 #### Arguments
 1. `[seed]` *(Mixed)*: The initial accumulator value.